EAGALA - Enriching Every Life Through Horses!

 EAGALA provides education, standards, innovation, and support to professionals providing services in Equine Assisted Psychotherapy and Learning around the world.

-- IMPACT: Focus on making a positive impact in the lives of people
+- POSITIVE IMPACT: Serve society through making a positive impact in the lives of people and horses

-- CULTURE: Promote a culture of collaboration through sharing information, experience, and ideas
+- COLLABORATION: Maintain a culture of collaboration through supporting one another and sharing information, experience, and ideas

 - Establish standards of practice, ethics, and safety for EAP/EAL